gustavoaca1997/Caribay/README.md

 ```
 The given function gets as arguments the entire subject, the current position (after the match of `a_pattern`), plus any capture values produced by `a_pattern`.
 The symbol `a_rule` could be syntactic or lexical.

 The first value returned by `a_function` defines how the match happens.
 If the call returns a number, the match succeeds and the returned number becomes the new current position.
 (Assuming a subject `s` and current position `i`, the returned number must be in the range _`[i, len(s) + 1]`_.)
 If the call returns `true`, the match succeeds without consuming any input.
 (So, to return true is equivalent to return `i`.)
 If the call returns `false`, `nil`, or no value, the match fails.

+ Any extra values returned by the function become the values produced by the capture (which is only useful in syntactic rules).

 ### Named groups
 The user can group all values returned by a pattern into a single named capture which can be returned in other places in the grammar.
 To name a group the user writes something like this: